MuhammadHamidRaza/ai-native-software-development/book-source/docs/02-AI-Tool-Landscape/06-gemini-cli-installation-and-basics/03-built-in-tools-deep-dive.md

 **Expected outcome**: You'll see 📁 indicator, Gemini reads your learning-plan.md file, understands your current progress, and suggests a focused next step.

-**What to observe**: Gemini references actual content from YOUR file (not generic advice).
-Gemini understands your personalized learning path.

 ---